North Carolina Office of the Chief Medical Examiner

 Child/Stepchild

-A certified copy of your birth certificate or copy of certified court order of adoption listing parent(s) + marriage certificate for step-relationships
+A certified copy of your birth certificate or copy of certified court order of adoption listing parent(s) + certified marriage certificate

 Parent/Stepparent